 Session Fee: $295

 I closely monitor the weather leading up to your session to ensure we have the best possible conditions for beautiful light and a relaxed experience.
-If it looks like the weather won’t cooperate, you fall ill, or an emergency comes up, we’ll simply move your session to another day.
+If it looks like the weather won’t cooperate, you fall ill, or an emergency arises, we’ll simply move your session to another day.
 With that said, sessions are reserved exclusively for you and a new session fee will be required to reschedule for another date outside of reasons beyond our control.

 Young or high-energy horses are never a problem.
 I recommend lots of exercise the week leading up to the session, and particularly the evening before/day of the session to burn off any pent up energy.
 If you plan to exercise or lunge the day of the session, make sure to do it early enough that the horse has plenty of time to dry out and receive a good grooming.
 Large patches of wet hair and dried sweat are nearly impossible to fix, even with good editing.